kenzshi/DDoSProject/README.md

 ![DDoS Implementation Design](https://raw.githubusercontent.com/kenzshi/DDoSProject/master/DDOSMockup.png)

 The implementation of our DDoS network consists of three important parts:
-* Botnet - The botnet will be responsible for carrying out the attack on a server.
+* **Botnet** - The botnet will be responsible for carrying out the attack on a server.
 It consists of a master/slave configuration of computers:
-* Master - The “main” machine in the DDoS attack, the master node will be in charge of sending to and receiving messages from the slave to coordinate the attack.
+* **Master** - The “main” machine in the DDoS attack, the master node will be in charge of sending to and receiving messages from the slave to coordinate the attack.
 The master node will also perform the time synchronization of the other nodes to make sure that the attack happens at the same time.
-* Slaves - These will be the mindless drones in our attack.
+* **Slaves** - These will be the mindless drones in our attack.
 Using DETERLab’s environment, we will spin up a number of these slaves that will be controlled by the master node.
 These slave nodes will receive messages from the master and flood the victim server with packets.
-* Control - A regular node (not part of the botnet) that connects to the server normally.
+* **Control** - A regular node (not part of the botnet) that connects to the server normally.
 This node will be used as a reference point to compare connection performance against the other nodes that are actually involved in the DDoS attack.
 It will be used in our analysis to help us figure out the irregularities in the network as a result of the attack.
-* Server - node in which all other nodes will connect and send requests to.
+* **Server** - node in which all other nodes will connect and send requests to.
 The server must be implemented in such a way that a specified, weak number of connections will bring it down.

 As these three entities interact with each other and carry out a DDoS attack, we will be able to analyze the attacks to compare and contrast the different types of detection.

 ###Technical Design

 For the technical aspects of the design, we will be writing the majority of the code in Python.
 The code will be distributed to machines provided to us by DETERLab.
 The components of our project are as follows:
-* server.py: Poor implementation of a server, since we want it to be easily DDoS’d with only a few machines (due to DETERLab limits)
+* **server.py**: Poor implementation of a server, since we want it to be easily DDoS’d with only a few machines (due to DETERLab limits)
-* analysis.py: Implementation of our two detection methods as well as performance analysis code
+* **analysis.py**: Implementation of our two detection methods as well as performance analysis code
-* master.py: Takes care of time syncronization and communication between the slave machines
+* **master.py**: Takes care of time syncronization and communication between the slave machines
-* slave.py: Reports information to master.py and listens for attack information, floods target with HTTP GET requests, and spoofs IP
+* **slave.py**: Reports information to master.py and listens for attack information, floods target with HTTP GET requests, and spoofs IP
-* control.py: Very simple client that sends requests to our server
+* **control.py**: Very simple client that sends requests to our server

 ###Time Synchronization